esl/jekyll-codesync-global/_posts/blog-posts/2019-06-03-purescript-spirographs.md

 ---
 title: PureScript spirographs
-abstract: Back when you couldn't make a phone call and be online at the same time, Tom was obsessed with spirographs.
+abstract: "Back when you couldn't make a phone call and be online at the same time, Tom was obsessed with spirographs.
 Small, composable gears are composed to form beautiful complex structures; sounds familiar, doesn't it?
-In this talk, we'll explore PureScript, get a computer to draw some spirographs, and see how functional programming makes the code almost as pretty as the end result.
+In this talk, we'll explore PureScript, get a computer to draw some spirographs, and see how functional programming makes the code almost as pretty as the end result."
 speaker_id: tom-harding
 type: video
 youtube_id: 9CnvTl8bNO0